Ismail hat-trick seals tense Fire win over Phoenix

 Earlier, Fire's 137-7 was set up by England batter Tammy Beaumont's 59 from 40 balls, but their batting faltered at the end of the innings with a collapse of four wickets for just 13 runs.

-Fire will be looking to bounce back on Saturday 12 August against Southern Brave while Phoenix take on defending champions Oval Invincibles at Edgbaston on Sunday 13 August.
+Fire will be back in action at Sophia Gardens on Saturday 12 August against Southern Brave while Phoenix take on defending champions Oval Invincibles at Edgbaston on Sunday 13 August.

 What else do you need to know?